HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 java -Dserver.port=4444 -jar appscan-issue-gateway.jar
 ```

 The server starts in a few seconds and the Spring Boot logo appears.
-Open a browser, and access REST API doc at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) :
+Open a browser, and access the REST API documentation at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) :

 ![swagger screenshot](docs/images/swagger.png?raw=true)